-- the main physical, economic, social and environmental characteristics of the town centre; - the actions completed; - funding opportunities identified and applied for.
+- the actions completed; - funding opportunities identified and applied for.

 10.6 Schedule of Actions

 Table 10-1 overleaf is an outline schedule of the main actions arising from this Framework Plan.
 The schedule includes details as to the ownership of each action, bodies which are expected to provide project support, sources of potential funding as well as indicative timelines.
 It should be noted that as many of the actions identified as part of this Framework Plan are likely to be subject to additional detailed design and permitting / environmental assessment the overall timeframe for the completion of all actions could take 5 to 10 years in total.